Hospice & Palliative Care

 - The only hospice in the region with full-time physicians on staff

-- New Hanover Regional Medical Center (NHRMC) and Brunswick Health Novant Medical Center (BHNMC) choose LCFL as their quality partner to provide palliative care to their patients.
+- Novant Health New Hanover Regional Medical Center and Novant Health Brunswick Medical Center choose LCFL as their quality partner to provide palliative care to their patients.

-While both hospice and palliative care provide comfort and pain relief, palliative care can begin at the time of diagnosis, and is primarily focused on pain and symptom relief.
+While both hospice and palliative care provide comfort and pain relief, palliative care can begin earlier in the course of a serious illness, and is primarily focused on pain and symptom relief.
 Hospice care begins when the current prognosis indicates a life expectancy of six months or less, or treatment is no longer available or desired.

 Partnering with you in your patient’s last months to ensure that quality of life and care continue.